webmachine/webmachine-ruby/documentation/routes.md

     # but will not provide any path_info
     add ["orders", :*], OrderResource

+    # Will map to any path that matches the given components and regular expression
+    # Any capture groups specified in the regex will be made available in
+    # request.path_info[:captures.
+In this case, you would get one or two
+    # values in :captures depending on whether your request looked like:
+    # /orders/1/cancel
+    # or
+    # /orders/1/cancel.json
+    add ["orders", :id, /([^.]*)\.?(.*)?/], OrderResource

+    # You can even use named captures with regular expressions.
+This will
+    # automatically put the captures into path_info.
+In the below example,
+    # you would get :id from the symbol, along with :action and :format
+    # from the regex. :format in this case would be optional.
+    add ["orders", :id, /(?<action>)[^.]*)\.?(?<format>.*)?/], OrderResource

     # will map to any path
     add [:*], DefaultResource
   end